Liebe Institutsangehörige!

 we warmly invite you to the next APSE (Applied Philosophy of Science and

 Epistemology) Talk and Reading Circle.
-The talk will be held by Veli
+The talk will be held by Maria

 Talk: